 The easiest answer when you’re shopping small bathroom vanities is to opt for a pedestal vanity.
 The problem is, while pedestal vanities and pedestal sinks are, admittedly, quite small – and make a nice display for a beautiful vessel sink – they often run into the problem of not having much storage, or in some cases none at all.
 This Roman Column Vanity from Silkroad Exclusive is a really nice exception.
-The smallest vanity on this list at a mere foot wide and foot deep, it’s also completely hollow, and divided on the inside with convenient shelves for storage – plus, you can still show off that vessel sink.
+The smallest vanity on this list at a mere foot wide and foot deep, it also has storage shelves inside.
+Plus, you can still show off that vessel sink!

 Shop Small Bathroom Vanities from Silkroad: